-Mode Description Transmit Inhibit on Busy Channel with Carrier You cannot transmit if any traffic is detected on the channel.
-Transmit Inhibit on Busy Channel with Wrong Squelch Code You cannot transmit on an active channel with a squelch code or (if secure-equipped) encryption key other than your own.
+Mode Description Transmit Inhibit on Busy Chan-nel with Carrier You cannot transmit if any traffic is detected on the channel.
+Transmit Inhibit on Busy Chan- nel with Wrong Squelch Code You cannot transmit on an active channel with a squelch code or (if secure-equipped) encryption key other than your own.
 If the PL code is the same as yours, the transmission is not prevented.
-Quick-Key Override This feature can work in conjunction with either of the two above variations.
-You can override the transmit-inhibit state by quick-keying the radio.
+Quick-Key Over- ride Your radio must be preprogrammed to allow you to use Quick-Key Override.
+This feature can work in conjunction with either of the two above variations.
+You

+Mode Description can override the transmit-inhibit state by quick-keying the radio.
 In other words, two PTT button presses within the preprogrammed time limit.